jdallmann/minimal_bd_site/content/_index.md

 title: Home
 weight: -270
 ---
-> **CURRENTLY UNDER CONSTRUCTION!!!** A blog dedicated to sometimes serious, mostly not-so-serious,
+> A blog dedicated to sometimes serious, mostly not-so-serious,
-> data analysis---often using R & openly available
+> data analysis concerning the City of Winnipeg---often using R &
-> City of Winnipeg data.
+> openly available data.